MolSSI/QCSchema/Spec_Components.md

-The purppose here is to document the format, provide an [open specification](https://en.wikipedia.org/wiki/Open_specifications), establish what is required or optional, and to provide a living spefication as we extend the format.
+The purppose here is to document the format, provide an [open specification](https://en.wikipedia.org/wiki/Open_specifications), establish what is required or optional, and to provide a living specification as we extend the format.
 This could reuse some of the previous work done in the [CML format](http://www.xml-cml.org/) for XML.